daniil-belikau/VizioWAS/README.md

 3) Paste the text into your command-line window and run.

 4) You can find the output figures in the *Example/Output* directory.
 The input data can be found in the *Example/Data* directory.

+## Hosting

+If you plan to host your interactive visualizations, here is a guide to do it for free with GitHub Pages.